 When you import raw images into Lightroom, the first thumbnails you see are the embedded thumbnails in your images.
 Your camera automatically generates the thumbnails based only on your camera's settings; not Lightroom's default settings for camera calibration.

 After importing images and applying Preview settings (whether you chose to generate "full-sized" previews upon import), Lightroom generates thumbnails and previews based on its default settings for camera calibration, in addition to any Develop module preset you may have selected to apply while importing images.

-In the Camera Calibration panel of the Develop module, instead of using the default Adobe Standard profile, select the appropriate Camera Matching profile for your camera model to approximate the look of how your camera processes the image.
+In the Basic panel of the Develop module, instead of using the default Adobe Color profile, select the appropriate Camera Matching profile for your camera model to approximate the look of how your camera processes the image.

 Camera Matching profiles attempt to match the camera manufacturer’s color appearance under specific settings.
-Use Camera Matching profiles if you prefer the color rendering offered by your camera manufacturer’s software.
+Use Camera Matching profiles when you prefer the color rendering offered by your camera manufacturer’s software.